HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 ####  Heatmap Visualization

-- Correlation heatmaps were used to visually inspect feature dependencies.
+- Correlation heatmaps were used to visually inspect
+- feature dependencies.Strong inter-feature
-- Strong inter-feature relationships were identified,
+- relationships were identified, particularly between
--  particularly between **ANXIETY** and **YELLOW FINGERS**.
+- **ANXIETY** and **YELLOW FINGERS**.

 ###  Feature Engineering